planety/prologue/docs/context.md

   resp "<h1>Hello, " & ctx.getPathParams("name", "Prologue") & "</h1>"
 ```

-If you want to specify a default value to return and have automatic parsing to int, float or bool (depending on the type of the default you provide), take a look at <a href="https://planety.github.io/prologue/coreapi/context.html#getPathParams%2CContext%2Cstring%2CT"> getPathParams </a>
+If you want to specify a default value to return and have automatic parsing to int, float or bool (depending on the type of the default you provide), take a look at [getPathParams](https://planety.github.io/prologue/coreapi/context.html#getPathParams%2CContext%2Cstring%2CT)

 ### getFormParamsOption